The 10 Best Mops

 video play icon

-This wiki has been updated 43 times since it was first published in March of 2015.
+This wiki has been updated 44 times since it was first published in March of 2015.
 We're never going to suggest that cleaning is fun, but you can certainly make life a whole lot easier by selecting the right tools.
 With features ranging from 360-degree control to convenient rapid-drying heads, these mops will let you keep things spick and span with the least amount of effort.
 Most are so easy to use that perhaps even your older children could operate them — hint, hint.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 1. Bissell SpinWave Expert